What is Anorexia Nervosa?

 Anorexia Nervosa Risks & Complications

-The medical complications associated with anorexia can be extensive and if left untreated, can be irreversible.
+The medical complications associated with anorexia nervosa can be extensive and if left untreated, can be irreversible.
 Eating disorders affect every organ system in the body.
 Complications can include:

 - Heart problems, such as mitral valve prolapse, abnormal heart rhythms or heart failure